Weight: Males 4-5 kg (8.8 – 11 lbs), females 3.5-4 kg (7.8 – 8.8 lbs)

 The black coat colour is the result of a dominant gene, however, if both parents carry the recessive sable gene, some kittens will be born sable (brown).

-The Bombay was given full recognition by the Cat Fanciers Association in 1976.
+The Bombay received full recognition by the Cat Fanciers Association in 1976.

 The personality of the Bombay is similar to the Burmese.
 They are friendly, outgoing, sociable cats who thrive on human companionship.
 They are full of energy and love to play games.
 The Bombay has a distinctive meow and some can be quite talkative.

-They are extremely intelligent and have been successfully trained to walk on a leash.
+They are extremely intelligent and are easy to train to walk on a leash.
 Many Bombays also love to play fetch.
 He gets along well with humans, including children, and other pets.
 Bombays adapt well to apartment living & should not be allowed outside to roam.